15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 - Hydrocephalus and congenital malformations of the brain.

 - Brain irradiations (during treatment of brain malignancy or metastases).

-- Psychiatric disorders such as depression, psychogenic vomiting, anorexia nervosa, bulimia nervosa).
+- Psychiatric disorders include depression, psychogenic vomiting, anorexia nervosa, and bulimia nervosa).

 Other causes may include: (ref)

 - Thyroid gland diseases: Hyperthyroidism.